 Do you dream of walking through old European cobblestone streets?
 Or maybe you would rather relax on a Caribbean beach or climb Mount Fuji?
 The right job can help you fulfill your dreams.
-And, if your dream is to wander the world, it’s only natural that the right job for you involves travel (and a bit of creativity).
+And, if your dream is to wander the world, it’s only natural that the right job for you involves being a creative worker.

 Translation may not be the first thing to come to mind when you think about creative work, but good translators are indeed imaginative people and, significantly, translators are in high demand in many different industries.